 According to this article, Christine says that diversity matters and that diverse plant communities always produced more biomass than single plants grown in a monoculture.
 "Diversity is the way of the future".
 There are many international examples of farmers growing "cocktail crops" or "snack paddocks" consisting of a diverse mix of plants, vegetables and even flower species that were loaded with trace elements.
 Plants release different exudates to stimulate microbes into releasing different nutrients, which is one reason why plant diversity is so important.
 Christine says that cows thrive on a varied diet and will queue up at the gates of those paddocks.
 The Jena experiment - mentioned in the Farm and Land category - found in one particular experiment that plant diversity is more important than fertiliser.
 High diversity can produce greater plant yield than high nitrogen, more about that at the 29 minute time marker of the video below:

 No-till veteran Gabe Brown from North Dakota has become an expert on growing highly profitable cover crops.
 He and others are returning to a style of farming that existed before: regenerative farming.
 They are part of a growing number who are weaning themselves from the grip of chemical corporations.
-In this amazing video he explains why soil carbon is the key driver for farm profit.
+In this amazing video, he explains why soil carbon is the key driver for farm profit.
 Also why cover crops need to be seeded in multi-species combinations.
 At least 6, 7 or 8 species need to be grown together to capture the symbiosis we see in nature, because that is how nature functions.
-In the video Gabe provides photos of his experiments that show how mono-crops continue to fail, but multi-species cover crops flourish.
-In the video he says that 85 - 90% of nutrient acquisition is microbially mediated, which means nutrients has to come via the microbes.
+In the video Gabe shows photos of his experiments that indicate how mono-crops continue to fail, but multi-species cover crops flourish.
+In the video he mentions the research also cited by Dr Christine Jones: that 85 - 90% of nutrient acquisition is microbially mediated, which means nutrients has to come via the microbes.
 Plants feed the microbes with liquid carbon, and in return they receive nutrients and minerals in the right proportions.
 According to Gabe mycorrhizal fungi are the most important microbe of them all.
 He says that soil should resemble dark cottage cheese due to the formation of soil aggregates.
 It is important to watch Gabe Brown's entire presentation to understand why there are a variety of reasons why farmers manage cover crops differently; because it depends on the results they want to achieve.
 For more information on Dr Elaine Ingham's compost tea that is mentioned in the video, for rapid full scale biological restoration, go to the Farm and Land category.
 This is risk reduction in action with real results!

 At the 22: 38 time marker, Gabe shares how to integrate and grow cover crops.
 He is against bailing hay from regenerating soil because it sets the carbon building of those paddocks back.
 He has seen first hand that there are more benefits in keeping a good cover on the soil year round.
 Gabe also report that animals grazing on his pastures don't need help with calving and their health is considerably different from the norm.
 This is because nutrient cycling results in mineral- and trace element rich plants, which results in robust animals.
 Gabe has done thousands of public speaking events.
-He is 100% confident that the principles that he uses to convert his ranch into an ecosystem, are the same no matter where he is presenting.
+He is 100% confident that the principles that he uses to convert his ranch in North Dakota into an ecosystem, are the same no matter where he is presenting this information.

 Overabundant ryegrass Lolium perenne in Victoria

 The thunderstorm asthma outbreak of 2016 that killed ten Victorians is also linked to the overabundance of pollen from perennial ryegrass Lolium perenne.
-Professor Cenk Suphioglu from Deakin University says that he does not doubt that the thunderstorm asthma event will re-occur.
+Professor Cenk Suphioglu from Deakin University says that he doesn't doubt that the thunderstorm asthma event will re-occur.
 He says the sheer presence in high numbers is why Melbourne is the thunderstorm asthma capital of the world.
 We have yet to see the results of the inquest.
-As a risk reduction strategy, it is best to return to a diverse species pasture to feed the animals.
+As a risk reduction strategy, it is best for farmers to return to a diverse species pasture to feed the animals.
 This will also improve the health and well-being of everyone in this system.
 Hay-fever sufferers are in agony every year due to overabundant ryegrass pollen.

-Many farmers are now successfully returning plant diversity, microbes and carbon to their pastures.
+Many farmers are now returning plant diversity, microbes and carbon to their pastures.
 The organic farmers from New Zealand in this article asks: "why should cows eat ryegrass every single day?"
 As part of their soil restoration program, they planted a 26-seed cocktail mixture including chicory, plantain, yarrow, fescue, lucerne, Italian ryegrass, linseed and many clovers.